 Our Growth team is usually the first to know if users are struggling with a flow, so we examine the analytics and figure out what we can do to improve the user experience.
 Finally, we start implementing the design to ensure it works as great as it looks “on paper.”

-In April 2022, Philips and Infinum’s joint efforts on NutriU earned an important international prize – the iF Design Award for User Experience and Communication UX.
+In April 2023, Philips and Infinum’s joint efforts on NutriU earned an important international prize – the iF Design Award for User Interface.
 It’s the latest in a series of recognitions we’ve received during the five years of our partnership.

 We landed our first prize for the project in 2019, winning one of the world’s most prestigious design awards, the Red Dot award for communication and branding design.
 It’s a great accomplishment since the award has become internationally established as one of the most sought-after quality seals for good design.